 3. PRICING

-For the services described above and detailed in the Attachments, the Customer will pay the Contractor a fixed and firm price of 120,230.0- United States Dollars.
+For the services described above and detailed in the Attachments, the Customer will pay the Contractor a fixed and firm price of 331200.0 Euros.

-The price for the PO is fixed and firm for the duration of the project and covers the labor, necessary travel, guarantee period and all other expenses, costs or fees which the Contractor may incur in relation with a successful completion of the work descried in the PO and its attachments.
+The price for the PO is fixed and firm for the duration of the project and covers the labor, necessary travel and all other expenses, costs or fees which the Contractor may incur in relation with a successful completion of the work descried in the PO and its attachments.
 The total value is a maximum that shall not be exceeded.

 4. TRAVEL

-The travel specified in the Attachment #1 and Attachment #2 is included in the Contractor’s costs as indicated in the Articles #2 and 3 above.
+The travel costs of the Contractor's experts are included in the Contractor’s costs.

 5. PAYMENT MILESTONES AND ACCEPTANCE OF DELIVERABLES

+For the purpose of invoicing, the work is not considered completed until accepted by the End-User.
+The acceptance will be confirmed in a form of an acceptance certificate signed by the Customer and the Contractor.
+However, The work shall be performed on the conditions of the pre-payment for particular scope of the work to be done, according to the payment schedule (see table 5-1 below).

 Based on the deliverables and their schedules as identified in Article #2, the following are the payment milestones applicable to this Purchase Order:

 Table 3.
 Payment Schedule